What is physical health?

 Pillars of Physical Health

-Physical health is closely linked to mental health and an integral part of leading a healthy lifestyle and enjoying life.
+Physical health is closely linked to mental health and an integral part of leading a healthy lifestyle.
 This is often taken for granted and it isn’t until we are sick, ill or injured that we put the time and energy in to looking after our physical health.
-It is important to regularly monitor your overall physical health and getting a check-up if you (or someone you know) are concerned.
+It is important to regularly monitor your overall physical health and get a check-up if you (or someone you know) are concerned.

 The four pillars of health are Sleep (and recovery), Nutrition, Physical Activity and Connection.
 The NZDF Health Hub provides everything you need to know about strengthening each of these pillars.
 Also check out the Staying on top of your game booklet.